Learn How to Stop Procrastinating—at Any Age

 Making the most of your power hours, meanwhile, is all about scheduling tasks for the time (or times) of day when you’re at your most productive and motivated.
 Want to train for a 10K run?
 Assess when you have the most energy to exercise.
 Need to pull together a family savings plan?
 Figure out when you and your partner have the most brain space for what could be a stressful conversation.

 This approach has worked for MacKay, whose most productive hours tend to be right before lunch.
 Conversely, she’s learned not to bank on her afternoons: “That’s prime napping time,” she says, laughing.
 “I know then I’ll think, ‘Oh, I have so much to do.
 I should probably go have a nap.’”

 Pychyl stresses that conquering your procrastination isn’t just about feeling better in the moment—it’s about having more agency over your life.
 “Time is a non-renewable resource,” he says.
 “We just don’t know how much we’re going to get of it.
 We need to stop playing around at the edges and get on with it.”

-Next, check out these tips on how to live a happier life!
+Ready to stop procrastinating?
+Start with these tips on how to live a happier life!